The Canadian grading system is highly regarded worldwide for its quality and comprehensive approach.

 The grading system becomes more nuanced at the post-secondary level.
 Colleges and universities in Canada employ the Grade Point Average (GPA) system to evaluate student performance.

 The GPA is a numerical representation of a student’s average grade across all courses.
-It provides a standardized measure of academic achievement that allows for comparisons among students.
+It provides a standardized measure of academic achievement that allows for student comparisons.

 Also Read: What is an Average High School GPA